mconverti/azure-sdk-for-media-services-extensions/README.md

 // The asset with multi-bitrate Smooth Streaming or MP4 content.
 Get a reference to it from the context.
 IAsset asset = null;

-// Make sure to create an Origin locator.
+// Make sure to create an Origin locator for the asset.

-// Get the HLS URL for the asset.
+// Get the HLS URL of the asset for adaptive streaming.
 Uri hlsUri = asset.GetHlsUri();
 ```